Do Cantaloupe And Honeydew Melons Have Acne Clearing Powers?

 Read Annihilate Your Acne – get the ultimate diet and clear your acne permanently!

 The prospects for the poor old honeydew melon are even grimmer.
-The trace minerals and vitamins are virtually identical, but there’s only 30% of the RDA for vitamin C and just 1% for vitamin A. The lack of vitamin A is evident in the green colour, as it’s carotenoids which provide the orange hue of cantaloupes.
+The trace minerals and vitamins are virtually identical, but there’s only 30% of the RDI for vitamin C and just 1% for vitamin A. The lack of vitamin A is evident in the green colour, as it’s carotenoids which provide the orange hue of cantaloupes.

 Pineapple (456) and watermelon (142) rank similarly, but neither cantaloupe nor honeydew have the fascinating hidden powers of those fruits (see below).
 Their magnesium is feeble, which slowly but surely accumulates when you eat bananas (7% of RDA), blackberries (5%) and raspberries (5%).